by David J. Wolters

 Practical Algorithms for Solving the Quartic Equation

 Five existing algorithms are modified to eliminate their computational shortcomings.
 The common algorithmic version of Ferrari’s approach and Descartes’s method can become computationally unstable.
 The National Bureau of Standards (NBS) method is unnecessarily complicated.
 The method of Euler and that of Van der Waerden and the Digital Library of Mathematical Functions (DLMF) use calculations with complex numbers.
-Part I of this document presents the five algorithms in both original and modified forms.
+The five algorithms are provided in both original and modified forms.
 Notes explain the computational shortcoming of each original algorithm and the fix.
-Part I ends by tabulating equations to check the validity of the calculated solutions.
-Part II assesses suitability of the algorithms for general calculation and demonstrates the mathematical equivalence of all the algorithms.
-Part III derives the algorithms.

 Tutorial on Analytic Algorithms to Solve Cubic and Quartic Equations